 - Make sure to have plenty of white space or padding around elements.
 This gives the viewer a place for the eyes to rest.

 Visual Flow: The order in which the viewer looks at images and graphics on the webpage.

 - Generally, visitors will gravitate towards the most prominent visual on the screen, often a photo but sometimes a headline or call-to-action.

-- Imagery should be selected carefully so that it enhances the message your trying to convey, not distract from it.
+- Imagery should be selected carefully so that it enhances the message you are trying to convey, not distract from it.

 - Remember your goal is to get visitors to your call-to-action.
 Ask yourself, “what do I want my users to find first”?
 Then make it easy and quick to act on it.

-- Use the direction of images to control the the speed and direction of flow.
+- Use the direction of images to control the speed and direction of flow.

 - Create open paths to allow easy movement through your design.

 - Use contrasting colors and shapes to pull the eye where you want it to go.